 There should not be pleading.
 The defendant should not be asked how he pleads.

 Many, powerful judges (for example: many, appeal judges) are provided with a law school graduate called "clerk" although the clerks do much, non-clerical work.
 The clerk usually got out of law school recently.
 Some of them are not yet allowed to be lawyers.
 They have little or no practical experience representing clients in courtrooms.
 Most have never won a trial or even lost one.

 Some summaries have errors.
-Because summaries are concealed from lawyers, lawyers do not learn the errors and therefore cannot correct them.
+Because summaries are concealed from lawyers, lawyers do not learn the errors and therefore cannot point them out to the judge.

 We have not read law review articles or appellate court opinions about whether the summaries are legal.
-We think that the summaries are hearsay not within an exception; are illegal, ex parte comminications to the judge; and violate the litigants' right to be represented by counsel.
-Many cases, especially appeals, are decided solely by documents mailed to the court, not by anything said in the courthose.
-Even when there is a hearing, the hearing pften is a formality in which the judge decides based on what he read before the hearing.
-The right to be represented by counsel is a hollow, neaningless right if the judge decides without listening to a lawyer and withut reading what the lawyer mailed to the court.
+We think that the summaries are hearsay not within an exception; are illegal, ex parte communications to the judge; and violate the litigants' right to be represented by counsel.
+Many cases, especially appeals, are decided solely by documents mailed to the court, not by anything said in a courthouse.
+Even when there is a hearing, the hearing often is a formality in which the judge decides based on what he read before the hearing.
+The right to be represented by counsel is a hollow, meaningless right if the judge decides without listening to a lawyer and withut reading what the lawyer mailed to the court.

 Litigants are denied due process when a judge decides a case based on summaries which are concealed from the litigants' lawyers.